superduper-io/superduper/README.md

 #### - Train models directly from your database.
-Query your database, without additional ingestion and pre-processing:
+Simply by querying your database, without additional ingestion and pre-processing:

 ```python
 import pymongo